 4. It’s okay not to be totally in love with your baby immediately.

 This may sound crazy to some people, but plenty of mothers struggle to feel happy after having their baby.
 This does not make you a bad mother.
 You may think that you will be completely in love and so happy once you have your baby, but that doesn’t always happen.
 Some mothers do become madly in love with their child, but other mothers don’t.
 Both experiences are normal.
 But if you aren’t feeling very happy or “in love,” talk to your doctor.
 Again, you are not a bad mom.
 Baby blues and postpartum depression are real, and they are curable with help, but you have to talk about it to get help and feel better.
 And as they say, “If mama ain’t happy, ain’t nobody happy.”

 You have to take care of yourself to be able to take care of your family.
 Just know that you are not alone, many mothers have felt the feelings you are experiencing, and things will get better over time with proper care and treatment.
 I promise.

 5. You will receive a ton of advice.

-During this time you will actually receive more advice than you will ever receive in your life.
-Everyone has an opinion, and sometimes it might feel like the whole world thinks that it’s okay to tell you what to do.
-They are going to tell you how to be pregnant, how to parent, what you are doing wrong (in their opinion), etc. Just remember to breathe and that it’s almost always well-intentioned.
-Listen to them, take what you want and leave the rest.
-In the end trust your gut.
+During this time, you will receive more advice than you will ever receive in your life.
+Everyone has an opinion, and sometimes it might feel like the whole world thinks it’s okay to tell you what to do.
+They will tell you how to be pregnant, how to parent, what you are doing wrong (in their opinion), etc. Just remember to breathe and that it’s almost always well-intentioned.
+Listen to them, take what you want, and leave the rest.
+In the end, trust your gut.
 You know what is best for you and your baby.